Kids + FamilyJune 25, 2026 / 2 minute read

 A haven amongst eucalyptus trees with interactive displays and an outdoor koala enclosure, learn about koalas and their conservation.

-Parks in Logan
+Parks and playgrounds in Logan

 Your kids won’t want to leave these playgrounds, from swings and slides to massive dinosaur play structures (pictured in Riverdale Park), so pack a picnic or set up a barbecue at one of these lush parks.